Frequently Asked Questions about Mortgage Loans

 Established by your lender, an escrow account is a place to set aside a portion of your monthly mortgage payment to cover annual charges for home owner’s insurance, mortgage insurance (if applicable), and property taxes.
 Escrow accounts are a good idea because they assure money will always be available for these payments.
 If you use an escrow account to pay property tax or homeowner’s insurance, make sure you are not penalized for late payments since it is the lender’s responsibility to make those payments.

-What is a Good Faith Estimate, and how does it help me?
+What is a Loan Estimate, and how does it help me?

 It’s an estimate that lists all fees paid before closing, all closing costs, and any escrow costs you will encounter when purchasing a home.
 The lender must supply it within three days of your application so that you can make accurate judgments when shopping for a loan.
 See Borrower’s Rights.